About Me

 2. BBC radio trails: Still love the BBC for all its failings, but the noisy trails between almost every programme drive some of us mad.
 So often they seem to involve shouty sportspeople.
 Surely they know not all listeners to Radio 4 or 3 or even local stations are fans of such stuff?
 It's also odd that promotional stuff on BBC TV is so much more careful and sometimes even delightful, though even here we see the gradual invasion of Hollywood-style sound editors.
 And most of the promotional trails and jngles on local radio - even Radio London - are downright embarrassing.
 You can feel some of the more grown-up presenters wincing as they have to punctuate their sometimes very good programmes with these inane interruptions.

-3. Drivers' ever-increasing willingness to blast everyone else (but especially cyclists) with their ridiculously powerful air-horns or hooters.
+3. Beep beep!
+Drivers' ever-increasing willingness to blast everyone else (but especially cyclists) with their ridiculously powerful air-horns or hooters.
 This has been covered in painful length in earlier posts on this site, passim.

-4. Likewise, the use of petrol-driven leaf-blowers: a curse and a menace that is still rising as more of the recently-created gated private residential developments are completed.
+4. Idiot wind - the petrol-driven leaf-blower: A curse and a menace that is still rising as more of the recently-created gated private residential developments are completed.
 The racket of a Monday morning is unbearable.
-Often as not is a bloke chasing two or three leaves around a small patch of expensive paving slabs, the turning and parking area of a new block of luxury apartments (which should by law have remained as grass and trees, but never does in this strange inner-London borough.)
+Often as not it's a bloke chasing two or three leaves around a small patch of expensive paving slabs, the turning and parking area of a new block of luxury apartments (which should by law have remained as grass and trees, but never does in this strange inner-London borough.)
 Electric versions are available: why not make the two-stroke stinkers illegal?

-5. The visual pollution of the first sunny days of spring, when the wealthy young males strip down to shorts, flip-flops etc and cover the local parks like pale maggots on rotting meat.
+5. Flying ants in sporty pants: The visual pollution of the first sunny days of spring, when the male yuppies strip down to shorts, flip-flops etc and cover the local parks like pale maggots on rotting meat.
 Actually, since Covid they seem to have been wearing those shorts all year round, along with white trainers, white socks and and padded gilets over sporty shirts - de rigeur gear for non-office days it seems.
-They go with the brutal borstal-boy or squaddie-style half-scalp-razorings which might look good on a Brazilian football star but not so hot on a pale plump City boy.
+They go with the brutal squaddie-style half-scalp-razorings which might look good on a Brazilian footballer but not so hot on a pale pink City boy.

 6. It used to be small is beautiful.
 That's all gone.
 Now, big is always better in Obese Britain.
 Another example - it's getting hard to find normal-sized baskets, notably in budget supermarkets Lidl and Aldi.
 They seem to be replacing them with dumper-sized baskets on wheels, with a little handle so shoppers can trundle them around the crowded aisles like all those ghastly wheelie-bin suitcases at Gatwick.
 These bigger baskets are worse than the massive trolleys, which are at least properly manoeuverable.
 They block aisles, trip other shoppers up, and generally make the shopping experience even more miserable than it needs to be.